changeprasant/Jedis/Home.md

 You should also take the time to adjust the Config() settings to your use case.
 By default, Jedis will close a connection after 300 seconds if it has not been returned.

 ### A note about String and Binary - what is native?
 Redis/Jedis talks a lot about Strings.
 And here [[http://redis.io/topics/internals]] it says Strings are the basic building block of Redis.
 However, this stress on strings may be misleading.
 Redis' "String" refer to the C char type (8 bit), which is incompatible with Java Strings (16-bit).
-Redis sees only 8-bit blocks of data of predefined length, so normally it doesn't interpret the data (therefore it's "binary safe").
+Redis sees only 8-bit blocks of data of predefined length, so normally it doesn't interpret the data (it's "binary safe").
 Therefore in Java, byte[] data is "native", whereas Strings have to be encoded before being sent, and decoded after being retrieved by the SafeEncoder.
 In short: if you have binary data, don't encode it into String!
 Use the binary versions.
 Your byte[] can be up to 1GB large.

+###  Misc
+Reading [[FAQ]] might be useful.

 ### A note on Redis' master/slave distribution
 A Redis netork consists of redis servers, which can be either masters or slaves.
 Slaves are synchronized to the master (master/slave replication).
 However, master and slaves look identical to a client, and slaves do accept write requests, but they will not be propagated "up-hill" and could eventually be overwritten by the master.
 It makes sense to route reads to slaves, and write demands to the master.
 Furthermore, being a slave doesn't prevent from being considered master by another slave.